Shamsuli25/hello-world/README.md

 # hello-world

 Hello, my name is Shamsul.
-I am trying to familiarize with with the world of Git!
+I am trying to familiarize myself with the world of Git!